Lylio/cv.lyle.app/src/data/about.md

 that I gnaw through during most evenings and weekends.
 I like **React** and **JavaScript**, I also like **Java** and **Spring Boot**.
 **Docker** and **Container Tech** is cool.
 I'm a big fan of **Linux** and **MacOS**.
 I think **Cloud Tech** is cool, **Kubernetes** is **Kuber-coolies**.
 I enjoy writing lean, clean scripts with tech like **Python** and **Bash**. **Git** is great.
 I love a neat-and-tidy **codebase**.
-I like sensible names for variables, classes and functions 😧.
-I like clear and inclusive documentation 😱.
-In summary, in seriousness:
+I like sensible, thoughtful naming conventions for variables, classes and functions 😧.
+I like transparent and inclusive documentation 😱.
-I really like learning how to replace a slow-poke method with a by-the-beach making the most sense. 🤢
+In summary: I like a lean machine without filler or filter 🤢.